The first step is to come for an assessment. You can arrange an assessment, by phoning or emailing the admissions team.

-Between assessment and admission, you will be invited back for a weekly pre-admission group on Tuesdays.
+Between assessment and admission, you will be invited back for a weekly pre-admission group.
 This lasts an hour and is followed by time with residents, a short meeting with your admissions worker, and lunch.
 The purpose is to introduce you to how groups run in Higher Ground, provide support and allow you to build connections with other current and future residents.

 Attendance at follow-up appointments:

 It is important that you stay in regular contact with us prior to admission.
 If you cannot make a follow-up appointment, please phone to arrange an alternative time.
 If you do not attend and we do not hear from you, then we assume that you no longer want to attend Higher Ground.

 If you have used a lot of alcohol, benzodiazepines or opiates recently, then you may need medical detoxification.
 We can refer you to detox centres if appropriate.